vercel/serve-handler/README.md

 If you want to replace the methods the package is using for interacting with the file system, you can pass them as the fourth argument to the function call.

-This comes in handy if you're dealing with simulating a file system, for example.

 These are the methods used by the package (they can all return a `Promise` or be asynchronous):

 ```js